Frequently asked questions

 Details on registration can be found here.

-A jury of well-known specialist journalists, renowned media educators and education experts select the nominations.
-Children in around 50 libraries throughout Germany then have their turn.
-Between 3,000 and 4,000 girls and boys take part every year.
+A jury of well-known trade journalists, renowned media educators, and education experts selects the nominees.
+Then it’s the children’s turn at around 50 libraries.
+Between 3,000 and 4,000 girls and boys participate each year.

-Until 2019, the prize was awarded at the Frankfurt Book Fair.
+Until 2019, the award was presented as part of the Frankfurt Book Fair.

-Since 2020, the award ceremony has taken place as part of the "Timster" program on ARD and ZDF's KiKa, both on TV and online.
+Since 2020, the award ceremony has taken place as part of the “Timster” program on KiKa (ARD and ZDF), both on TV and online.

 Public libraries wishing to participate in TOMMI with a children's jury should contact: